hubotio/evolution/_drafts/javascript.md

 - [ ] add script for JavaScript linting
 - [ ] Update documentation

+All steps will be part of the same PR but split into separate commits so people can follow more easily.

 See also [examples](#examples) below

 ### Convert source files from CoffeeScript to JavaScript